 It’s a common problem: Two security organizations each have key pieces of the puzzle that would catch and convict bad guys, but they fail to share information that would move both of their efforts forward.
 Unfortunately, this same dysfunction occurs when security components work in isolation.
 All the security gear in the world doesn’t matter if you can’t get it working as one integrated system to gather, correlate, distill, and share actionable intelligence in near real time.

 Real-time intelligence sharing and true adaptive security requires a new level of system-wide, multi-product integration.
 This ambitious undertaking must include rethinking the security architecture itself.
-Intel Security uses two innovative capabilities to achieve this:
+Iuses two innovative capabilities to achieve this:

 - A central intelligence server must accumulate insight on emerging threats, analyze intelligence, and share security knowledge with every active security control across the enterprise in near real time.
 The exchange server must track and share historical data on each device and work in lock-step with SIEM solutions and enterprise security consoles.
 By tearing down security intelligence silos, this foundational server provides a central integration and administrative control point.